apache/mynewt-site/docs/chapter1/how_to_edit_docs.md

 ### Access to the Apache repo

 Get an account on Apache.
-You do not need an account to view the website or clone the repository but you need it to push changes to it.
+You do not need a committer account to view the website or clone the repository but you need it to push changes to it.

+If you are not a committer, you may follow the proposed non-committer workflow to share your work.
+The direct link to the proposed workflow is [https://git-wip-us.apache.org/docs/workflow.html](https://git-wip-us.apache.org/docs/workflow.html).
+You will find the steps described in more detail later in this tutorial.

 ### Making a local copy

 * Copy the document source files into a local directory and look at the contents of the copied directory to get an idea of the directory structure.
+Use http instead of https if you are a non-committer.

         $ git clone https://git-wip-us.apache.org/repos/asf/incubator-mynewt-site.git
         Cloning into 'incubator-mynewt-site'...